MENU

 Training for MHPS Recruits

-MHPS Cadet training will continue to include anti-bias training and indigenous culture training.
+The MHPS Police Recruit Training Program to include anti-bias training and indigenous culture training.
 All training will be distinctions-based and relevant to the land and local Indigenous people being served.

-Action Item: Training Unit to develop Indigenous People and Cultural Awareness training.
-Review and update to ensure recruits understand and recognize local Indigenous history, culture, and the challenges facing Indigenous persons in contemporary society.
+Action Item: Indigenous People and Cultural Awareness training has been incorporated into the police recruit training program curriculum.
+This training is continually reviewed and updated, in partnership with the Blood Tribe Police Service, to ensure participants of the training understand and recognize local Indigenous history, culture, and the challenges facing Indigenous persons in contemporary society.

 Status: Ongoing